AmiBiswas/Housing-Price-Prediction-Using-R/README.md

 Model Evaluation:
 Evaluate the model using metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R-squared.
 Fine-tune the model parameters to improve accuracy.

+Gradient Boosting model and Support Vector Machine Model(SVM) model is deployed:

+#SVM - Mean Squared Error: 16988466288
+#SVM - R-squared: 0.6406572

+#Gradient Boosting - Mean Squared Error: 23964266841
+#Gradient Boosting - R-squared: 0.6111212

+# So we choose SVM as MSE is smaller & R square is higher to 64%.;